 Table 2-3 and 2-4 shows a comparison between estimated and actual total TDS concentrations for both a 100% groundwater supply and a 100% surface water supply.
 When using 100% groundwater, table 2-3 shows the estimated constituent values are based on the water softener analysis and an assumed M&I normal use TDS contribution of 151 mg/l.
 Sodium and chloride addition through normal M&I use is estimated to be 33 mg/L and 57 mg/L respectively to resolve the salt balance.
 Adding these estimates to the initial concentrations, a reasonable agreement with actual influent concentrations at the WWTPs is achieved for a 100% groundwater supply.
 Table 2-4 shows projected sodium, chloride, and TDS values using a 100% surface water supply, and 0% water softeners.
 Table 2-4 shows the theoretical best wastewater effluent if 100% surface water is used and 100% of all customers eliminate the use of all water softeners.
-It is more than likely that it will take time for an exerted education campaign to have all customers discontinue the use of brine discharging water softeners should result in eventual compliance with the RWQCB requirements for sodium, chloride, and TDS.
+It is more than likely that it will take time for an exerted education campaign to have all customers discontinue the use of brine discharging water softeners.
+However, using a substantial surface water supply, combined with the severe reduction of the use of brine discharging water softeners should result in eventual compliance with the RWQCB requirements for sodium, chloride, and TDS.

-Table 2-3: Estimated Municipal Use Contributions for Salt Constituents and Comparison to Actual WWTP Influent When Using Groundwater as the Potable Water Supply
+Table 2-3: Estimated Municipal Use Contributions for Salt Constituents and Comparison to Actual WWTP Influent When Using Groundwater as the Potable Water Supply a) Potable water quality data based on SSCWD biannual monitoring in 2015 of Wells 5 and 8.

-Parameter Potable Water Concentrations (1) Footnote (a) Est. Water Softener Contribution using Groundwater (2) Est. Normal M&I Use Contribution (3) Footnote (b) Est. Wastewater Concentrations with Groundwater (1)+(2)+(3) Actual 2014 RM I Average Influent Footnote (c]
+Parameter Potable Water Concentrations (1) Footnote (a) Est. Water Softener Contribution using Groundwater (2) Est. Normal M&I Use Contribution (3) Footnote (b) Est. Wastewater Concentrations with Groundwater (1)+(2)+(3) Actual 2015 RM I Average Influent Footnote (c]

-TD0 ( (1) 770 Footnote (d) 4 5 4 4.074 4.047
+Footnote (d)

-TDS (mg/L) 776 744 151 1,671 1,647
+TDS (mg/L) 820 744 151 1,715 1,173

-Sodium (mg/L) 109 251 33 393 407
+Sodium (mg/L) 127 251 33 411 313

-Chloride (mg/L) 123 433 57 613 607
+Chloride (mg/L) 136 433 57 626 473

-- a) Potable water quality data based on SSCWD biannual monitoring in 2014 of Wells 5 and 8. - b) Sodium and chloride addition from normal M&I use was estimated to be 33 mg/L and 57 mg/L respectively for Ridgemark I wastewater distribution area.
-TDS addition from normal M&I use was estimated to be 151 mg/L. Based on results from Technological and Economic Feasibility Study Alternatives to Limiting or Prohibiting Water Softeners per Section 116786 of the Health and Safety Code, Bracewell Engineering (November 2007) for SSCWD water service area. - c) Actual 2014 WWTP weighted average influent quality based upon RM I influent. - d) Water softener contribution based upon 393 mg/liter hardness, 93% of households using softeners,
+b) Sodium and chloride addition from normal M&I use was estimated to be 33 mg/L and 57 mg/L respectively for Ridgemark I wastewater distribution area.
+TDS addition from normal M&I use was estimated to be 151 mg/L. Based on results from Technological and Economic Feasibility Study Alternatives to Limiting or Prohibiting Water Softeners per Section 116786 of the Health and Safety Code, Bracewell Engineering (November 2007) for SSCWD water service area.

+c) Actual 2015 WWTP weighted average influent quality based upon RM I influent.

+d) Water softener contribution based upon 393 mg/liter hardness, 93% of households using softeners, a) Potable water quality data based on SSCWD annual monitoring in 2015 of LESSALT WTP.